Instalments for Amazon

 No, you can’t increase your credit limit at the moment.

 Yes.
-We’ll keep your instalment account open and Direct Debit active for 12 months after you pay off your last plan, so you can use your account for future purchases without having to reapply.
+We’ll keep your instalment account open and Direct Debit active for at least 12 months after you pay off your last plan, so you can use your account for future purchases without having to reapply.
 You’ll need to take out a new instalment plan for each order you make with your instalment account, and we’ll reassess your affordability each time.
 We won't take any payments unless you take out a new plan, and if you don’t use your instalment account for 12 months we may write to you to let you know that we’re going to close it.

 Making an application